Casinii-it/Starscape-AI/readme.md

 Dumb as shit AI trained on the entirety of the Starscape Fandom wiki.

+FYI the actual AI code is vibe coded because I couldn't be bothered after dealing with the MediaWiki API.

-Thank you so much to all of it's contributors, the level of commitment and attention to detail is insane!
+Thank you so much to all of the wiki's contributors, the level of commitment and attention to detail is insane!

 Wiki content is licensed under [CC-BY-SA](https://www.fandom.com/licensing) unless otherwise stated.